ms/buildtogether.tech/important/index.md

 found, there is strong correlation between the number of projects and the number of interruptions that developers reported.

-The best strategy for managing this situation is to prioritize and focus.
+The best strategy for <span i="time management">time management</span> is to prioritize and focus.
 Prioritizing is important because most of us are very good at spending hours on things that don't need to be done and then finding themselves with too little time for the things that actually count.
 A little bit of organizing can help a lot---as <cite>Mark2008</cite> reported, "…people compensate for interruptions by working faster, but this comes at a price: experiencing more stress, higher frustration, time pressure and effort."

 <div class="callout" markdown="1">